shakeyourbunny/RWMS/README.md

 --- | --- | ---
 github_username | - | user name on GitHub
 github_password | - | your GitHub password

+## Notes on the unknown mods file
+If RWMS finds any unknown mods, they will be recorded on a rwms_unknown_mods_YYYYMMDD-HHMM.json.txt file in the current working directory.
+This file may be submitted to the RWMSDB Github tracker or will be automatically, if GitHub user credentials (see above) are provided.

+This data file includes the names of all unknown mods, timestamp of generation of the file and (beginning with 0.94.1) some meta information about the installation: operating system, RimWorld build number, type of operating system environment (Windows/Linux/OSX) and a version number.
+The latter describes the version of the data structure format and is used for merge tool for  the database in order to parse the file correctly.

+#### datafile format history
+##### original datafile version
+included:
+- timestamp
+- list of unknown mods

+##### original datafile version, revision 1
+added:
+- contributor name

+##### original datafile version, revision 2 (0.94.0)
+modified:
+- contributor name: is autofilled with github user name

+##### original datafile version,  revision 3 (0.94.1 pre-release)
+added:
+- number of unknown mods

+##### datafile version v2 (0.94.1)
+added:
+- datafile version number
+- number of known mods
+- operating system platform (win32, darwin, linux
+- RimWorld build number
+- RWMS version

+modified:
+- unknown mod entries now include steam workshop url, if steam detection is not disabled (disablesteam = False in configuration file)
+- meta information has now its own category section in the datafile

 ## History
 See https://github.com/shakeyourbunny/RWMS/blob/master/CHANGELOG